What’s happening in yoga?

 The total sample size was large enough (> 400 completed surveys) to control for the necessarily opportunistic nature of the survey distribution and voluntary completion.
 Our resulting sample size allows for statistical analysis of relationships in the data at α=.05 (95% confidence level).

 Although the initial intention of the survey was related to the topic of injuries we also wanted some space for positive outcomes of practice.
 We had five primary questions related to injuries.
-Of those five, participants could choose either 1, 2, or 3 three injuries.
+Of those five, participants could choose either one, two, or three injuries.
 Each of those had eighteen sub-questions related to that injury.
 We asked four primary questions related to positive outcomes of asana practice.
 One of those four had two sub-questions.
-We asked additional questions about general health and activities of participants.
+We asked additional questions about the general health and activities of participants.

 What this means to you